testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 }
 ```

-This preset has been renamed to clarify there is no _recommended_ preset by default, so it depends on which Testing Library package you are using: DOM, Angular, React, or Vue (for now).
+This Shareable Config has been renamed to clarify there is no _recommended_ config by default, so it depends on which Testing Library package you are using: DOM, Angular, React, or Vue (for now).

+### Shareable Configs updated

+Shareable Configs have been updated with:

+- `dom`
+  - `no-promise-in-fire-event` enabled as "error"
+  - `no-wait-for-empty-callback` enabled as "error"
+  - `prefer-screen-queries` enabled as "error"
+- `angular`
+  - `no-container` enabled as "error"
+  - `no-debug` changed from "warning" to "error"
+  - `no-node-access` enabled as "error"
+  - `no-promise-in-fire-event` enabled as "error"
+  - `no-wait-for-empty-callback` enabled as "error"
+  - `prefer-screen-queries` enabled as "error"
+  - `render-result-naming-convention` enabled as "error"
+- `react`
+  - `no-container` enabled as "error"
+  - `no-debug` changed from "warning" to "error"
+  - `no-node-access` enabled as "error"
+  - `no-promise-in-fire-event` enabled as "error"
+  - `no-wait-for-empty-callback` enabled as "error"
+  - `prefer-screen-queries` enabled as "error"
+  - `render-result-naming-convention` enabled as "error"
+- `vue`
+  - `no-container` enabled as "error"
+  - `no-debug` changed from "warning" to "error"
+  - `no-node-access` enabled as "error"
+  - `no-promise-in-fire-event` enabled as "error"
+  - `no-wait-for-empty-callback` enabled as "error"
+  - `prefer-screen-queries` enabled as "error"
+  - `render-result-naming-convention` enabled as "error"

 ### `customQueryNames` rules option has been removed